Favorable Winds for Semiconductors Driven by AI Investments

 Unit Price Rises on Strong Demand for High-Value-Added Memory

-According to the Korea International Trade Association's report, "2025 Export-Import Assessment and 2026 Outlook," released on December 30, this year’s export growth is analyzed as the result of changes in semiconductor demand structure due to the spread of AI servers and the concentration of exports to production bases in Asia.
+According to the Korea International Trade Association's report, "2025 Import and Export Assessment and 2026 Outlook," released on December 30, this year's export growth is analyzed as a result of changes in semiconductor demand structure driven by the proliferation of AI servers and a concentration of exports to production hubs in Asia.
 From January to October this year, semiconductor exports to Malaysia, where AI semiconductor production and assembly are concentrated, increased by 99.3% year-on-year, while exports to Taiwan rose by 81.1% and to Vietnam by 35.1%.
 During the same period, exports of semiconductor equipment to Taiwan also grew by 48.5%, and exports of mechanical components increased by 26.5%.

 Semiconductor exports surged as unit prices rose due to increased AI-driven demand and supply shortages.
-The upward trend in fixed prices for DRAM and NAND flash continued, and demand for high-value-added memory such as DDR5 and HBM was further fueled by expanded investments in AI servers and data centers, driving exports.
-In fact, the average price of 8Gb DRAM rose from $1.35 in December last year to $7 in October this year, while the price of 128Gb NAND also increased from $2.08 to $4.35 during the same period.
+The upward trend in fixed prices for DRAM and NAND flash continued, and demand for high-value-added memory such as DDR5 and high-bandwidth memory (HBM) was boosted by expanded investments in AI servers and data centers, further driving exports.
+In fact, the average price of 8Gb DRAM rose from 1.35 dollars in December last year to 7 dollars in October this year, while the price of 128Gb NAND increased from 2.08 dollars to 4.35 dollars over the same period.

-In particular, as semiconductor demand shifted from traditional PCs and smartphones to AI servers, demand for ultra-high-performance memory has increased.
-From 2023 to 2025, global semiconductor sales by end-use industry in the server sector grew from $78 billion to $156 billion.
-As a result, the year-on-year growth rate of semiconductor exports rebounded sharply from -23.7% in 2023 to 17.8% this year.
-In contrast, sales for smartphones increased only slightly from $104 billion to $149 billion, and for PCs from $89 billion to $92 billion.
+In particular, as semiconductor demand shifted from PCs and smartphones to AI servers, demand for ultra-high-performance memory increased.
+From 2023 to 2025, global semiconductor sales by end-industry in the server sector grew from 78 billion dollars to 156 billion dollars.
+As a result, the year-on-year growth rate of semiconductor exports jumped from -23.7% in 2023 to 17.8% this year.
+In contrast, smartphone sales increased slightly from 104 billion dollars to 149 billion dollars, and PC sales from 89 billion dollars to 92 billion dollars.

-By region, while exports of semiconductors to China declined due to China’s increased self-sufficiency, exports to major Asian countries such as Malaysia, Taiwan, and Vietnam expanded.
-In the semiconductor sector, from January to October this year, exports to Malaysia increased by 99.3% year-on-year, to Taiwan by 81.1%, and to Vietnam by 35.1%.
+By region, although semiconductor exports to China declined due to its rising self-sufficiency, exports to major Asian countries such as Malaysia, Taiwan, and Vietnam expanded.
+In the semiconductor sector, Malaysia's year-on-year export growth rate from January to October this year was 99.3%, Taiwan's was 81.1%, and Vietnam's was 35.1%.

-In Taiwan in particular, demand for AI semiconductors to process and assemble GPUs locally surged, resulting in a sharp increase in Korea’s semiconductor and semiconductor equipment exports to Taiwan.
-This increase in Taiwan’s semiconductor demand is seen as being driven by the expansion of foundry production centered on TSMC.
-TSMC is contract-manufacturing AI GPUs for global fabless companies such as Nvidia and AMD, which has led to a corresponding surge in demand for high-bandwidth memory (HBM), advanced process equipment, and key mechanical components.
+Especially in Taiwan, demand for AI semiconductors to process and assemble graphic processing units (GPUs) locally surged, resulting in a significant increase in South Korea's semiconductor and semiconductor equipment exports to Taiwan.
+The increase in Taiwan's semiconductor demand is attributed to expanded foundry production centered around TSMC.
+TSMC is contract-manufacturing AI GPUs for global fabless companies such as Nvidia and AMD, leading to increased demand for HBM, advanced processing equipment, and key mechanical components.

-In fact, exports of semiconductor items to Taiwan increased by 81.1% year-on-year, while exports of semiconductor equipment rose by 48.5% and mechanical components by 26.5%.
-This is attributed to the large-scale supply of HBM from Samsung Electronics and SK Hynix to TSMC’s AI semiconductor production lines, as well as the export of process equipment such as lithography, etching, and deposition equipment and precision mechanical components to local Taiwanese factories.
-Industry experts expect that as long as investments in AI data centers continue, the trend of increasing semiconductor, equipment, and component exports centered on Taiwanese foundries will persist for the foreseeable future.
+Indeed, semiconductor exports to Taiwan by product category grew by 81.1% year-on-year, semiconductor equipment by 48.5%, and mechanical components by 26.5%.
+This is attributed to the large-scale supply of HBM from Samsung Electronics and SK Hynix to TSMC's AI semiconductor production lines, as well as the export of processing equipment such as lithography, etching, and deposition equipment and precision mechanical components to local factories in Taiwan.
+The industry expects that as long as investments in AI data centers continue, the trend of increasing exports of semiconductors, equipment, and components centered around Taiwanese foundries will persist for the time being.

-The Korea International Trade Association evaluated that this year’s export growth was not just a quantitative increase, but also marked by qualitative growth centered on high value-added products.
-The association stated, “Accumulated technological prowess and production capacity have aligned with the shift in AI demand, turning what could have been a short-term boom into a structural competitive advantage,” and added, “It appears to have become a driving force for mid- to long-term growth.”
+The Korea International Trade Association evaluated that this year's exports were marked not only by a simple increase in value but also by qualitative growth centered on high value-added products.
+The association stated, "Accumulated technological capability and production capacity have aligned with the shift in AI demand, turning what could have been a short-term boom into a structural competitive advantage," and added, "It appears to have established itself as a mid- to long-term growth engine."

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.